lmarquar/ConservationCoin/README.md

   - Cons:
     - Liquification:
       - you cannot distribute the land back to the holders in equal pieces because it's legal nightmare with small amounts.
+So we would have to force-sell everything and distribute the money fairly to the coinholders.
-    - furthermore buying new soil has to be done carefully, with a good eye on value
+    - buying new soil has to be done carefully, with a good eye on value
     - legal bridge might be difficult

 What to look out for: